 Work with Our Trusted Miami Medical Malpractice Lawyer Today

 If your infant developed childhood dysarthria after a birth injury, contact an experienced Miami medical malpractice lawyer today.
 With a wealth of experience litigating complex medical malpractice lawsuits, injury lawyer Prosper Shaked would be honored to work with you.
-To schedule a free legal consultation to discuss your situation, contact the Law Offices of Prosper Shaked at (305) 690-0244.
+To schedule a free legal consultation to discuss your situation, contact the Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.